uxmoon/react-exchange-rate/README.md

 - Vite migration: renamed file extension to `.jsx`, remove public folder and files, added vite config file, and more.
 - ExchangeRatesAPI free plan doesn't allow to change `base` currency, default set to `EUR`
 - Remove dropdown to change currency base
+- Learn how to use Netlify functions to hide API Access Key

 ### 0.1.0